Immunisation for babies and children

 See immunisation schedule and vaccine eligibility criteria and immunisation for children for up-to-date information on which vaccines are provided at different ages.

-The free flu vaccine is now available for children aged 6 months to under 5 years.
+The free flu vaccine is still available for children aged 6 months to under 5 years.

 In 2018 the Victorian State Government announced funding for all children aged 6 months up until their fifth birthday to receive the Influenza (flu) vaccine free of charge.